 STANDARD INDICATORS RATING NOTES A Quality Program: How True?
-1.11 Incorporates opportunities for youth to gain competency in STEAM (science, technology, engineering, arts and mathematics) There is observable evidence that daily activities incorporate and combine STEAM domains Staff can articulate the ways in which STEAM activities in afterschool support youths' school success and impact well-being 1 = Program does not offer any activities that address STEAM content or skill development 1 2 3 4 N/A 1.12 Ensures that programming is culturally appropriate and linguistically sensitive The mission statement, outreach materials, and policies emphasize a commitment to serving all youth and families in the community Program activities, materials and the environment reflect the racial, ethnic, linguistic, gender, family and community characteristics of participants (e.g., posters, artwork, books, instruments, etc.) Information can be available in parents' and caregivers' home languages When possible, participating youth represent the full diversity of the host school or neighborhood in terms of gender, ability, family income, race, ethnicity and other characteristics Staff adapt activities to be accessible to English language learners and encourage their active participation in the program 1 = Program materials reflect only one culture, ethnicity, race, etc. 1 2 3 4 N/A 1.13 Provides opportunities for college and career readiness, vocational preparation, and workforce development Program provides ongoing activities that allow youth to develop the foundational skills to enable them to learn additional academic and job-specific skills, both at the entry-level and throughout their careers (e.g., resume development, mock interviews, job shadowing, financial literacy workshops, GED courses, youth apprenticeships, etc.) Program provides regular college preparation activities (e.g., academic assistance, SAT/ACT preparation, college tours and fairs, access to college preparation materials, scholarships, etc.) 1 = Program does not provide any structured, ongoing or consistent college and career readiness activities 1 2 3 4 N/A
+1.11 Incorporates opportunities for youth to gain competency in STEAM (science, technology, engineering, arts and mathematics) and music There is observable evidence that daily activities incorporate and combine STEAM domains and/or music Staff can articulate the ways in which STEAM and music activities in after school support participants' school success, help to address the achievement gap, and impact youth well-being 1 = Program does not offer any activities that address STEAM content or skill development processing on what they are doing or have done 1 2 3 4 N/A 1.12 Ensures that programming is culturally appropriate and linguistically sensitive The mission statement, outreach materials, and policies emphasize a commitment to serving all youth and families in the community Program activities and materials (e.g., posters, artwork, books, instruments) reflect the racial, ethnic, linguistic, gender, family, and community characteristics of participants.
+Information can be available in parents' and caregivers' home languages When possible, participating youth represent the full diversity of the host school or neighborhood in terms of gender, special needs or disability, family income, and race/ethnicity Staff adapt activities to be accessible to English learners and encourage their active participation in the program 1 = Program materials reflect only one culture, ethnicity, race, etc. 1 2 3 4 N/A 1.13 Provides opportunities for college, career readiness, vocational preparation, and workforce development Program provides ongoing activities that allow youth to develop the foundational skills to enable them to learn additional academic and job-specific skills, both at the entry-level and throughout their careers (e.g., resume development, mock interviews, job shadowing, financial literacy workshops, GED courses, youth apprenticeships, etc.) Program provides regular college preparation activities (e.g., academic assistance, SAT/ACT preparation, college tours and fairs, access to college preparation materials, scholarships, etc.) 1 = Program does not provide any structured, ongoing, and consistent college and career readiness activities 1 2 3 4 N/A

 STANDARD INDICATORS RATING NOTES

 A Quality Program: How True?

-1.14 Includes opportunities for youth to engage in international education and gain global competency Regular program activities allow youth to gain knowledge of other world regions and cultures, become familiar with international and global issues and gain awareness of connections between local and global realities Hands-on and experiential learning activities allow youth to practice global competencies such as communicating ideas effectively with diverse audiences and taking action to improve conditions 1 = Program does not offer any apportunities for youth to gain knowledge of other world regions or investigate globally significant issues 1 2 3 4 N/A
+Regular program activities allow youth to gain knowledge of other world regions and cultures, familiarity with international and global issues and an awareness of connections between local and global realities Hands-on and project-based learning experiences allow youth to practice global competencies such as communicating ideas effectively with diverse audiences and taking action to improve conditions 1 = Program does not offer any opportunities for youth to gain knowledge of other world regions or investigate globally significant issues NUTES